- Education and Science»

 Cockroach feces, saliva, and secretions can cause allergies and asthma in humans.
 The body coverings that roaches shed when they molt and their empty egg capsules can also trigger allergic responses.

 - Cockroaches can survive for one to two weeks without drinking and up to a month without food.

-- Some cockroaches have survived for forty minutes without air.
+- Some roaches have survived for forty minutes without air.

-- A cockroach can survive without a head for a week.
-The brain is located in the head, but there are ganglia - collections of nerve cell bodies – in other parts of the body.
+- A cockroach can survive without a head for up to a week.
+The brain is located in the head, but there are ganglia, or collections of nerve cell bodies, in other parts of the animal's body.
 These ganglia are responsible for a lot of a roach’s activities.

 - A headless roach dies of thirst, since without its head it can’t drink.

 - Each of a cockroach’s eyes is made of 2000 lenses, compared to the single lens in a human eye.

 - It's often said that in a nuclear war only cockroaches would survive, since they are resistant to radiation.
 Experiments have shown that cockroaches are about six to fifteen times more resistant to radiation than humans.
 Some insects—such as fruit flies—are much more resistant to radiation than roaches, however.